-If you’re looking for a job and you know you would be great at that job, sometimes that company may want someone who is different from you.
+If you’re looking for a job and you know you would be great at that job, sometimes that company may want someone different from you.
 They may just feel better about hiring someone with certain experience that you don’t have.
 If you’re looking for a client, they may want to spend that money on a different product.
-If you’re looking for a friend, they may just want a different kind of friend or just don’t want to deal with the basic stages of anew friendship right now.
+If you’re looking for a friend, they may just want a different kind of friend or just don’t want to deal with the basic stages of a new friendship right now.

 Try this: Hope for the best

 Yes, if someone tells me they’ve cooked mushrooms then I’m not going to enjoy that dish.
 This doesn’t mean that every attempt to have a meal means being offered mushrooms.

 There are a few phrases for a phone call that you need to know and use.
 Always always always ask “Hey, is this a good time to talk for 10 minutes about X?”
 This communicates that you have something specific to ask about and at the same time are mindful of their time.
 If you would like more than five or ten minutes, then you can arrange a mutually beneficial time to speak longer.

 Few people enjoy cold calls.
 If you want your call to be greeted warmly, the next question in a phone call has to be “Are you interested in X?” or some variation.
 If they aren’t interested in connecting or discussing this topic, it’s a waste of time for both of you.
 You’d prefer a conversation with someone who wants to talk with you.